Cheapest Car Insurance With a Bad Driving Record (2026)

 • Speeding ticket: This is the most common type of traffic violation.
 You can receive a speeding ticket if a police officer finds that you’re driving above the posted speed limit.
 You can also get a speeding ticket if you drive faster than an officer finds reasonable given the traffic or weather conditions on the road.[4]

-Drivers with bad records FAQs
+Car insurance for bad driving records FAQs

 Learn more about buying insurance with a bad driving record below.